ocroquette/teamcity-autopin/README.md

 * tag the build with the version string generated in a build step
 * when a build is parameterized, add a tag automatically accordingly, to see and filter easily the builds run with a given parameter value

-## Warning

-This plugin is still in early development, it might undergo changes that are not backwards compatible.

 ## Installation

 Currently, the plugin is available only as source code.
 To build it, clone the repository and run: